Guide to Britain’s lighthouses: history and the best landmarks to visit

-Often out in the most hazardous corners of the country, lighthouses and the people who lived and worked in them have kept sailors safe for centuries – our guide to the history of the lighthouse, best landmarks to visit and lighthouses you can stay in.
+Often out in the most hazardous corners of the country, lighthouses and the people who lived and worked in them have kept sailors safe for centuries.

 In the modern era of automated lighthouses, these majestic landmarks are more of a nostalgic, romantic and historic visitor destination, silently standing guard over our coasts.

-From the shortest to the oldest, here is our guide to some of the best lighthouses to see in Britain.
+From the shortest and the oldest to the most remote and iconic, our guide explores some of the best lighthouses to see in Britain.

 History of the lighthouse in Britain